Blog

 RWA-Backed Borrowing on Stellar: The Complete Cost Guide for Institutional Borrowers

 Institutional capital doesn’t move on assumptions.
 Before a tokenized T-bill issuer, trade-finance originator, or structured-credit vault commits collateral to an on-chain credit line, it needs to know exactly what borrowing costs, how those costs behave under stress, and what the settlement workflow looks like from first transaction to final repayment.
-This guide answers all three questions for RWA-backed borrowing on Alula, Stellar’s institutional-grade money market protocol.
+This guide answers all three questions for RWA-backed borrowing on Alula.

-RWA-backed borrowing on Stellar is not a metaphor for “crypto lending with better branding.”
-It is a specific credit architecture in which tokenized real-world assets — such as tokenized money-market funds, T-bills, or trade-finance instruments — are supplied as RWA collateral into permissioned Alula pools, and stablecoins are borrowed against them up to the pool’s configured LTV limit.
+It is a specific credit architecture in which tokenized real-world assets (tokenized money-market funds, T-bills, or trade-finance instruments) are supplied as collateral into permissioned Alula pools, and stablecoins are borrowed against them up to the pool’s configured LTV limit.

-What makes Stellar the infrastructure of choice for this workflow is its near-instant settlement finality and micro-transaction fees — meaning the borrow transaction settles on-chain in seconds, not hours, and the network fee is negligible relative to institutional principal sizes.
-Alula’s compliance architecture layers on top: built-in support for KYC, regulated assets, anchors, and fiat ramps enables policy-aligned participation and simpler institutional onboarding.
-For a deeper look at why Stellar’s compliance primitives matter for institutional DeFi, see Why Stellar for Institutional DeFi.
+What makes Stellar the infrastructure of choice for this workflow is its near-instant settlement finality and micro-transaction fees.
+The borrow transaction settles on-chain in seconds, not hours, and the network fee is negligible relative to institutional principal sizes.
+Alula leverages Stellar’s native compliance primitives (regulated assets, anchors, KYC-gated trustlines) via permissioned pool configurations and allow-lists, enabling policy-aligned participation and simpler institutional onboarding.

 The Full Cost Stack: What Borrowers Actually Pay on Alula